 STAGE 2 – The first legit stage of sleep.
 You are really sleeping.
 You spend a lot of your sleep time in this stage.

-STAGE 3 – Very deep and restorative sleep.
+STAGE 3 – Very restorative, deep sleep.
 It’s hard to wake you up.
 If you get woken up by, perhaps, a screaming baby, you might feel as if you got hit by a bus.
 (Speaking from experience.)
 Also, night terrors would be here.

 REM – More active brain & this is when you’re dreaming!
 Ideally, you cycle in and out of REM sleep all night long and not suddenly being wakened from here, or you’ll be super groggy…. again, those babies though…

-Remember, we’re calling it the “4 month” sleep regression, but it can actually kick in anywhere from 8 weeks to 5 months old.
+Remember, we’re calling it the “4 month” sleep regression, but it can actually kick in anywhere from 8 weeks to the 5 month mark.
 (Earlier is more common.)

-It has to do with the baby transitioning from “sleeping like a baby” (deep sleep only) to sleeping like every other human… learning to fall asleep independently and cycling through the 3 stages of sleep.
+The change in sleeping habits happens because the baby is transitioning from “sleeping like a baby” (deep sleep only) to sleeping like every other human… learning to fall asleep independently and stay asleep while their body goes through the 4 sleep cycles.

 The thing is – most babies have to learn to sleep!
 (And either they’ll figure it out on their own or parents can help them along.)

 In our home, we tend towards what I call “parent-led sleep training.”
 Rather than letting baby lead the process, we observe the baby’s cues and needs and follow rhythms + routines that we think make sense for the baby and our family.

 My infant sleep training guide discusses specific tips, strategies and ideas for parent-led sleep training at an early age.

 It’s worth noting that the 4 month sleep “regression” happens to coincide with a lot of other developmental changes.
 We’ve definitely noticed our kids experience worse sleep when they hit certain developmental milestones!